-This year, Krishna Jayanti will be celebrated on the 14th of August at Amma’s Penusila Forest Ashram by worshipping of the Divine Saligrama stones, which are sacred embodiments of Lord Maha Vishnu.
+This year, Krishna Jayanti will be celebrated on the 24 of August at Amma’s Penusila Forest Ashram by worshiping of the Divine Saligrama stones, which are sacred embodiment’s of Lord Maha Vishnu.
 On this day, performing Saligrama puja is advantageous and fitting, as Lord Krishna is one of the recent incarnations of the Lord Maha Vishnu.

-Amma’s Message and Guidance for Sri Krishna Jayanti
+Amma’s New Video Message and Guidance for Shri Krishna Jayanti

 Embodiments of Divine Souls, Amma’s beloved children, sometimes during our life we fall into depression and mental commotion.
 This same thing happened to Arjuna.
 Arjuna was so disturbed and felt he could not face the challenges of life.
 But Lord Krishna was behind Arjuna.
 God is always behind you, children.
 In the middle of the battlefield Sri Krishna gives the great teaching of the Bhagavad Gita to Arjuna.